jervine/docker-centos-mariadb/README.md

 # docker-centos-mariadb
-## MariaDB running on CentOS 7.4rrent running on CentOS 7.4
+## MariaDB running on CentOS 7.4 running on CentOS 7.4
-### Build Version: 3
+### Build Version: 4
-Date of Build: 10th October 2017
+Date of Build: 17th February 2018

 CentOS 7 container with MariaDB installed.
 The EPEL repository is added for the supervisor daemon.